Pan-De/stain-free-viability-screening-using-nanowells/README.md

 * dead single cell: A cell that is positive for the dead stain, or a live stain-positive cell that is smaller than 30% of the average size of cells in culture medium or has visible blebs. <br>

 **Source data producing the graphs** <br>
-All images producing the graphs in the manuscript are available following this [link](https://drive.google.com/file/d/1PGQmhiB9kIZnjt2iMbzSvAv66Sp-cVji/view?usp=sharing) (requires ~35 GB).
+All images producing the graphs in the manuscript are available at this [link](https://drive.google.com/file/d/1PGQmhiB9kIZnjt2iMbzSvAv66Sp-cVji/view?usp=sharing) (requires ~35 GB).

 **Step1: Installation requirements:** <br>
 * Linux or macOS with Python ≥ 3.6